DES-Lab/AALpy/README.md

 - [Tool paper](https://dblp.org/rec/conf/atva/MuskardinAPPT21.html?view=bibtex)

 If you have research suggestions or you need specific help concerning your research, feel free to start a [discussion](https://github.com/DES-Lab/AALpy/discussions).
-We are happy to help you and consult you in developing autoamta learning algorithms and in applying automata learning in various domains.
+We are happy to help you and consult you in developing automata learning algorithms and in applying automata learning in various domains.

 ## Contributing
 Pull requests are welcome.
 For significant changes, please open an issue first to discuss what you would like to change.